James Denton

 James Denton (born January 20, 1963) is an American film and television actor.
 He is known for playing Mike Delfino on ABC's comedy drama series Desperate Housewives (2004-2012) and Dr. Sam Radford on Hallmark Channel's fantasy series Good Witch (2015–2021).

 Early life

 Denton was born January 20, 1963, in Nashville, Tennessee, and grew up in nearby Goodlettsville, the second of three children.
 His father, J.T.
 Denton (1930–1993), was a dentist who had served in the military.
 His mother died of breast cancer in 2002.
 Denton was raised Southern Baptist and became a Minister of Music at Westmoreland United Methodist Church in Westmoreland, Tennessee.

-Denton graduated from Goodlettsville High School, and attended the University of Tennessee, where he was a member of the Sigma Alpha Epsilon fraternity.
+Denton graduated from Goodlettsville High School, and attended the University of Tennessee, where he is a member of the Tennessee Kappa chapter of Sigma Alpha Epsilon fraternity.
 He majored in Television/Journalism, and earned a degree in Advertising.
 Before becoming an actor, he sold advertising for two radio stations.
 He began acting at the age of 23, at a community theater in Nashville.
 He eventually moved to California to become a full-time actor.
 Early in his career, he was sometimes credited as Jamie Denton.